-- film or master video components provided to Umbrella Entertainment for the Blu-Ray release of: - " High Tide (Gillian Armstrong, Australia, 1987) - " Picnic at Hanging Rock (trailer) (Peter Weir, Australia, 1975) - " The Irishman (Donald Crombie, Australia, 1978) - " Blackfellas (James Ricketson, Australia, 1993) - " Caddie (Donald Crombie, Australia, 1976) - The Killing of Angel Street (Donald Crombie, Australia, 1981) - film components provided to Deluxe, on behalf of Umbrella Entertainment, for The Night, The Prowler (Jim Sharman, Australia, 1978) to support the DVD release - film components of Breaker Morant (Bruce Beresford, Australia, 1980) and Sunday Too Far Away (Ken Hannam, Australia, 1975) provided to Deluxe for new screening prints to be struck on behalf of Screen Australia's Embassy Roadshow program - documents and artefacts lent to the Powerhouse Museum for inclusion in the exhibition, The Eighties are Back!, which opened in December 2009 - segments from Views of Brisbane (Australia, 1925) and Life Guards on Bondi Beach (Australia, 1929) provided to Bearcage Productions for inclusion in As Australian As (FOXTEL)
+- film or master video components provided to Umbrella Entertainment for the Blu-Ray release of: - High Tide (Gillian Armstrong, Australia, 1987) - " Picnic at Hanging Rock (trailer) (Peter Weir, Australia, 1975) - " The Irishman (Donald Crombie, Australia, 1978) - Blackfellas (James Ricketson, Australia, 1993) - Caddie (Donald Crombie, Australia, 1976) - The Killing of Angel Street (Donald Crombie, Australia, 1981) - film components provided to Deluxe, on behalf of Umbrella Entertainment, for The Night, The Prowler (Jim Sharman, Australia, 1978) to support the DVD release - film components of Breaker Morant (Bruce Beresford, Australia, 1980) and Sunday Too Far Away (Ken Hannam, Australia, 1975) provided to Deluxe for new screening prints to be struck on behalf of Screen Australia's Embassy Roadshow program - documents and artefacts lent to the Powerhouse Museum for inclusion in the exhibition, The Eighties are Back!, which opened in December 2009 - segments from Views of Brisbane (Australia, 1925) and Life Guards on Bondi Beach (Australia, 1929) provided to Bearcage Productions for inclusion in As Australian As (FOXTEL)

-- Kings Cross-related footage supplied to the Justice and Police Museum in Sydney for inclusion in the upcoming exhibition.
-Sin City - Crime and Corruption in 20th Century Sydney - footage from Home of the Blizzard (Frank Hurley, Australia, 1915) and Endurance (Frank Hurley, Australia, 1933) provided to the Discovery Point Museum in Dundee, Scotland, for inclusion in their permanent gallery - soundtrack of Spotting the News: World Bantamweight Boxer Lionel Rose Returns Home (Cinesound, Australia, 1968) supplied to the Department of Families, Housing, Community Services and Indigenous Affairs Community Radio Program for distribution to Indigenous community radio stations - presentation of newly restored Deluxe/ Kodak Collection titles, The Last Days of Chez Nous (Gillian Armstrong, Australia, 1992) and Love Serenade (Shirley Barrett, Australia, 1996) at the Sydney Film Festival, June 2010.
+- Kings Cross-related footage supplied to the Justice and Police Museum in Sydney for inclusion in the upcoming exhibition, Sin City - Crime and Corruption in 20th Century Sydney - footage from Home of the Blizzard (Frank Hurley, Australia, 1915) and Endurance (Frank Hurley, Australia, 1933) provided to the Discovery Point Museum in Dundee, Scotland, for inclusion in their permanent gallery - soundtrack of Spotting the News: World Bantamweight Boxer Lionel Rose Returns Home (Cinesound, Australia, 1968) supplied to the Department of Families, Housing, Community Services and Indigenous Affairs Community Radio Program for distribution to Indigenous community radio stations - presentation of newly restored Deluxe/ Kodak Collection titles, The Last Days of Chez Nous (Gillian Armstrong, Australia, 1992) and Love Serenade (Shirley Barrett, Australia, 1996) at the Sydney Film Festival, June 2010.

-I would just like to pass on my thanks to the National Film and Sound to me by Mick Newnham.
+I would just like to pass on my thanks to the National Film and Sound Archive for the assistance provided to me by Mick Newnham.
 Mick has been incredibly helpful and extremely patient with my query regarding an old 16mm film my grandmother gave me recently that is supposed to have clips of her wedding on it.
-From first appreciate the service provided to me by Mick and the Archive.
+From first contact through to a trillion and three questions, his responses have always been detailed and timely.
+I sincerely appreciate the service provided to me by Mick and the Archive.